Macfe1/holbertonschool-web_front_end/README.md

-# Avanced HTML
+# Avanced HTML and CSS

-- We will learn how to use HTML tags to structure a web page.